chuck-confluent/cp-siem/instructions/00-executive-demo.md

     ![architecture diagram](./images/lab-architecture.svg)

-> In this demonstration, we take the role of a company that uses Splunk as its SIEM solution.
-We already have Splunk agents in place and potentially other tools like rsyslog or Zeek/Corelight.
-Before Confluent, all of this data was either being dropped, or going straight into Splunk.

 >  This demo will show four advantages of using Confluent:
 >1.
 Real-time threat detection directly in the streams of data.
 >2.
 Decrease your Splunk costs by filtering and aggregating the data before it lands in Splunk.
 >3.
 Gain insights from high volume data too expensive to index
 >4.
 Avoid vendor lock-in so that you can take advantage of the strengths of different SIEM vendors.

+> The lab environment itself is a network of Docker containers.
+There is a Splunk event generator feeding data to the Universal Forwarder.
+There is also a container that uses PCAP files to simulate network traffic that is sniffed by Zeek.
+The Splunk events and syslog events are streamed into topics on the Confluent Server (which is a Kafka broker) via Kafka Connect source connectors.
+Socket connection, DNS, HTTP, and other network data sniffed by Zeek is produced directly to the broker using an open source Zeek-Kafka plugin. ksqlDB and Confluent Sigma are stream processors that filter, aggregate, and enrich data in motion.
+The optimized data is sent via Kafka Connect sink connectors to Splunk or Elastic for indexing and analysis.

+NOTE: For more detailed information about the ports being used, see the `.gitpod.yml` file.
+For more detailed information about how each component functions, see the `docker-compose.yml` file.

 ## Explore Control Center

 Back in Gitpod, open Confluent Control Center by launching a new tab for port `9021` from Remote Explorer (see [Gitpod tips](./gitpod-tips.md)).
+Browse the topics page.

 > What you are seeing here are a number of topics that already exist in this newly spun up environment.
 Topics are how different streams of data are organized.
 Most of these topics are receiving PCAP data streaming in through a Zeek container.
 Zeek is a common tool in cyber defense -- it's an open source network sensor that reads packet traffic and produces metadata about that activity on the network.
 For instance you can see topics for socket connections, dns queries, http requests, running applications, etc. Zeek is a good example of one of the many tools in this domain that have native support for producing directly into Confluent.
 Other examples are things like syslog-ng, r-syslog, beats, blue coat proxy, etc.